aimms/documentation/pro/rest-api.rst

 * **Project attributes** ("attributes"): project attributes represent a list of key-value pairs that allow to store additional information about the project.
 There are two reserved keywords:
    1) "isWebUI" key shows if a project is a web UI ("isWebUI": "true") or a win UI project ("isWebUI": "false")

    2) "iconUrl" key points to the location of the application icon to uploaded.
-Note that "/icons/" is a fixed path prefix
+Note that "/icons/" is a fixed path prefix and that the app icon must first be uploaded to the PRO storage under a given label (e.g. "my_logo").
+Once the icon is placed in the PRO storage, it can be used for app publishing.

 * **Project authorizations** ("authorizations"): project authorizations represent a list of entries, where each entry consists of three fields.
 See an example of an authorization entry below: